Ripple price prediction: What’s next for XRP?

 Now let’s look at the Ripple price prediction.
 We have to point out, at this stage, that cryptocurrency price forecasts are often wrong.
 We also need to mention that longer-term crypto price predictions are often made using an algorithm, which can change at any moment.

-First, CryptoNewsZ has an XRP price prediction that says the coin can, potentially, reach $0.42 this year before climbing to around $0.51 in 2023.
+First, CryptoNewsZ has an XRP price prediction that says the coin can, potentially, reach $0.44 this year before climbing to as high as $0.52 in 2023.
 The site’s Ripple price prediction for 2025 sees it trading between $0.53 and $0.68.
 The site’s XRP price forecast says the coin could be as high as $1 in 2030.

 Meanwhile, LongForecast is far more bearish in its outlook.
-It has a Ripple price prediction for 2022 that sees it close the year at $0.18 and sees worse times ahead, with it dropping to $0.11 in October 2023.
-There will be a recovery back to $0.17 in August 2024, but the price could collapse to below $0.10 by July 2025.
-The bad times will not be over, though and, in August 2026, LongForecast suggests XRP will be worth a mere $0.05.
+It has a Ripple price prediction for 2022 that sees it close the year at $0.30 and sees worse times ahead, with it dropping to $0.15 by the end of 2023.
+There will be a recovery back to $0.123 in October 2024, but the price could collapse to $0.11 a year from then.
+The bad times will not be over, though and, in Septmeber 2026, LongForecast suggests XRP will be worth a mere $0.07.

-Finally, WalletInvestor is more optimistic, suggesting that XRP can reach around $0.57 in July 2023 before continuing some slow growth to trade at a little below $1.45 in July 2027.
+Finally, WalletInvestor is more optimistic, suggesting that XRP can reach around $0.586 in July 2023 before continuing some slow growth to trade at about $1.39 in July 2027.

 A few final thoughts